tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/动态与公告/产品公告/关于 COS 发布新域名 tencentcos.cn 的通知_intl_en.md

-COS will release a new domain name `tencentcos.cn` on XX XX, 2022.
+COS will release a new domain name `tencentcos.cn` on July 25, 2022.
 The current domain name `myqcloud.com` will remain available, but will not support new features of COS.
 We recommend you switch to the new domain name, which is more secure and reliable.

 >!
 The current domain name `myqcloud.com` will remain available, and its existing features will not be affected.
 However, it will not support new COS features provided later.